The 7 Habits of Highly Effective People

 The 7 Habits of Highly Effective People is a business and self-help book written by Stephen R. Covey.
 First published in 1989, the book goes over Covey's ideas on how to spur and nurture personal change.
 He also explores the concept of effectiveness in achieving results, as well as the need for focus on character ethic rather than the personality ethic in selecting value systems.
 As named, his book is laid out through seven habits he has identified as conducive to personal growth.

 The seven habits

-The book is laid out through seven habits.
-Covey intends the first three as a means of achieving independence, the next three as a means of achieving interdependence, and the last, seventh habit as a means to maintain the previous.
+The book is structured around seven habits.
+Covey intends the first three as a means of achieving independence, the next three as a means of achieving interdependence, and the final habit as a means to maintain the others.

 Be proactive

-Proactivity is about taking responsibility for one's reaction to one's own experiences, taking the initiative to respond positively and improve the situation.
-Covey postulates, in a discussion of the work of psychiatrist Viktor Frankl, that between stimulus and response lies a person's ability to choose how to react, and that nothing can hurt a person without the person's consent.
-Covey discusses recognizing one's circle of influence and circle of concern.
-Covey discusses focusing one's responses and focusing on the center of one's influence.
+Proactivity is about taking responsibility for how one reacts to life experiences, taking the initiative to respond positively and improve the situation.
+Covey postulates, in a discussion of the work of psychiatrist Viktor Frankl, that between stimulus and response lies a person's ability to choose how to react, and that nothing can hurt a person without their consent.
+He goes on to introduce the concepts of the Circle of Influence and the Circle of Concern, advising individuals to focus their responses on the center of their own influence.